PRP + OMT: Why the Most Forward-Thinking Pain Practices in 2026 Combine Both

 Why the Combination Outperforms Either Treatment Alone

-The clinical rationale for combining PRP and OMT is mechanistically straightforward, even if the combination remains underutilized in conventional pain practice.
+The clinical rationale for combining PRP and OMT is mechanistically straightforward.
 OMT changes the structural environment — correcting biomechanical dysfunction, improving tissue perfusion and lymphatic drainage, reducing the abnormal loading patterns that perpetuate tissue damage.
-PRP changes the biological environment — supplying concentrated growth factors that initiate active tissue repair in a structure that was previously in a state of chronic, inadequate healing.
+PRP changes the biological environment — supplying concentrated growth factors that initiate active tissue repair.

 Done in sequence, OMT first creates optimal tissue conditions for the PRP injection: improved local circulation, reduced muscular guarding, corrected joint alignment.
 The injected platelet concentrate then distributes more effectively within a joint or tissue that is moving well rather than guarding against dysfunction.
 Post-injection, ongoing OMT maintains the structural correction as the tissue heals, preventing the mechanical stress patterns from re-establishing before the repair process is complete.